KnowThePepper

 Santa Fe Grande is a straightforward grow - productive, adaptable, and visually rewarding as the pods shift through their color stages.

 Start seeds indoors 8–10 weeks before your last frost date.
 Germination is reliable at soil temperatures around 75–85°F, and seedlings emerge quickly compared to some hotter varieties.
-For a full seed-starting walkthrough, the process mirrors most C. annuum cultivars.
+For a full seed-starting guide for peppers, the process mirrors most C. annuum cultivars.

 Transplant outdoors after nighttime temperatures stay consistently above 55°F. Space plants 18–24 inches apart in full sun.
 The Santa Fe Grande handles heat well - it was bred for Southwestern conditions - but consistent moisture during fruit set improves yield and prevents blossom drop.